ionic-team/ionic-framework/scripts/README.md

 All of these commands require you to run `npm install` first.
 Add the `--typecheck` flag to generate type definitions (`.d.ts`) and do type checking, but keep in mind builds and rebuilds when watching will be significantly slower (~1min and ~1s respectively, vs ~20s and ~200ms without typechecking).

+### Installing Nightly Version

+The latest nightly version can be installed via npm.

+1. Run `npm install --save ionic-angular@nightly`
+2. Your `package.json` file's `dependencies` will be updated with the nightly version.
+3. Restart any `watch` or `serve` commands that may be already running.

 ### Building Ionic Source

 Run `gulp build` or `gulp watch` to watch for changes.